Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/12_bdd_path_sensitivity.typ

   - `assume` updates both the path condition (BDD) and the data facts.

-  - This architecture enables precise, path-sensitive analysis that can verify properties dependent on control flow, like union access in guarded blocks.
+  - This architecture enables precise, path-sensitive analysis that can verify properties dependent on control flow, like array access in guarded blocks.
 ]